 And, considering that Google processes approximately 40,000+ search queries per second, it’s mind-boggling.

-Karen Cioffi is a children's ghostwriter and online marketing instructor for WOw!
+Karen Cioffi is a children's ghostwriter and author/writer online platform instructor for WOw!
 Women on Writing.

 You can connect with Karen at:

 This article was originally published at:

 4 Social Media Marketing Tips to Being More Productive